aribasadme/rpi-cloudflare-ddns/README.md

-# rpi-cloudflare-ddns

-This Python script is designed to update your DNS records with your current external IP address.
-It uses the Cloudflare API to fetch and update the DNS records for a specified zone.
+# Raspberry Pi Cloudflare DDNS Updater

+A Python-based Dynamic DNS updater for Cloudflare that automatically updates DNS records when your public IP address changes.
+Designed to be lightweight and containerized.

 ## Disclaimer

+This script is configured to update 'A' DNS records across multiple Cloudflare zones.
+While the application is designed to handle multiple domains and zones efficiently, please note:

+1. The script currently supports only IPv4 (A records) updates
+2. All DNS records must be pre-existing in Cloudflare (the script doesn't create new records)
+3. The script assumes all configured domains are managed under the same Cloudflare account
+4. API rate limits apply based on your Cloudflare plan
+5. While the script is designed to be efficient, large numbers of DNS records may impact performance

-This script is currently configured to only update 'A' type DNS records for a single Cloudflare zone.
-The zone ID is hardcoded in an environment variable, as I only have access to one Cloudflare zone at the moment.
-If you need to update other record types or manage multiple zones, you will need to modify the script accordingly.
+If you need to update other record types (like CNAME, MX, etc.) or require additional functionality, you will need to modify the script accordingly.

 ## Features